Amrita Rao: Debut, breakthrough and success (2002–2006)

 Before starting her career as an actor, Rao along with her sister Preetika appeared in several commercials during her college days.
 Her first public appearance was in the music video for Alisha Chinai's song Woh Pyar Mera.

 In 2002, Rao played her first leading role as Anjali Thapar in Raj Kanwar's fantasy thriller Ab Ke Baras alongside debutante Aarya Babbar.
-The film, which depicts the story of U.S based girl (played by Rao) having recurrent dreams of a parallel life in India, proved to be financially unsuccessful.
+The film, which depicts the story of U.S based girl (played by Rao) having recurrent dreams of a parallel life in India, proved to be financially unsuccessful; however, Rao received a nomination for the Filmfare Award for Best Female Debut for her performance.
 Rao next starred alongside Ajay Devgn in the biographical period film The Legend of Bhagat Singh.
 In the film, which narrates the story of Indian independence Freedom Fighter Bhagat Singh, she played the role of Mannewali (Bhagat's fiancé).
 The film did not perform well at the box office, grossing only ₹129 million (US$2.7 million in 2002).
-In May 2003, Rao starred in the coming-of-age romance film Ishq Vishk opposite Shahid Kapoor, in her first of several collaborations with him, as a college student.
-The film became successful at the box office proving to be a breakthrough for Rao.
+In May 2003, Rao starred in the coming-of-age romance film Ishq Vishk opposite Shahid Kapoor, in their first of several collaborations, as a college student.
+The film was a success at the box office proving to be a breakthrough for Rao.
 Both the film and Rao's performance received critical acclaim.
-Rao's portrayal earned her Filmfare Best Female Debut Award (2003) and IIFA Award for Star Debut of the Year for Star Debut of the Year, (2004).
+Rao's portrayal earned her the IIFA Award for Star Debut of the Year – Female.